-Professor Lott taught in the public school system in both Idaho and Montana prior to joining the faculty in 2012.
+Professor Lott taught in the public-school system in both Idaho and Montana prior to joining the faculty in 2012.
 She did graduate work in instructional design, educational technology, library science, and counseling.
 She helped bring about the Quality Matters initiative, a training program for professors to ensure high quality online course design.
-She serves on the Montana State Praxis committee, which reviews the teacher certification exams.
+Professor Lott serves on the Montana State Praxis committee, which reviews the teacher certification exams, and sits on the State Council of Deans of Education.

 The university mission inspires her, with a special emphasis on the underprivileged; she endeavors to help students see their divine worth.
 She serves on the Core Advisory Committee.